ryanmerolle/schema-library/extensions/circuit_service/README.md

 For example you have a MPLS network supported by a provider connecting multiple locations:

-- One single Circuit Service would be needed to store MPLS related informations (e.g. service id, provider ...)
+- One single Circuit Service would be needed to store MPLS related information (e.g. service id, provider ...)
 - On each site we would create a circuit connecting on one side our device and the Circuit Service on the other side

 ## Nodes